Who We Are:

 When We Meet:

 Select Fridays from 10:30 a.m. to 12:30 p.m.
 The group started as a brown-bag-and-book group.
-These days, some people bring a lunch; some don't.
+These days, a few people still bring a lunch; most don't.
 But there's always a treat for the group to share.
 Look on the right-hand side of this page for the exact schedule.

 How to Use This Site:

 The main page has the blog posts running down it.
 At the bottom, you click back to subsequent sets of posts.
 At the top, you'll see some links for the forthcoming and past.
 And at the end of each blog post, you'll find tags that group various posts together.
 Click on one and you'll find every post that mentions that author or that work.

 Who I Am:

-Mark Scarbrough, the discussion wrangler, an erstwhile Southerner living in the New England chill, and an erstwhile lit professor who chucked it all to become a full-time writer.
+Mark Scarbrough, the discussion wrangler, an erstwhile Southerner living in New England chill, and an erstwhile lit professor who chucked it all to become a full-time writer.
 To find out how that turned out, click here.